TanStack/form/docs/framework/react/guides/basic-concepts.md

 })
 ```

-You may also create a form instance without going through the `formFactory` by using the standalone `useForm` API:
+You may also create a form instance without using `formOptions` by using the standalone `useForm` API:

 ```tsx
 const form = useForm<Person>({